 He was proud to be a Spartan.
 Sadler gained notoriety for influencing others through communication.
 He was a frequent guest on radio shows and often hosted for others.
 He created a hugely popular social media following, with over 26,600 followers on Twitter alone.
 Sadler used these platforms to infuse humor, wit, and philosophy into the lives of so many.
 He crafted numerous speeches and delivered them in an articulate and engaging way to audiences of thousands.
 The common thread in all was his advice to aim high, work hard, be proud, and have fun along the way.
 He lived the example.
 He was determined, diligent, humble, compassionate and funny.
 Though his life was short, it was packed with meaningful events and achievements.

-He found the prize in the journey.
+He found the prize in his journey...every day.

 Memories & Tributes